 ISM manufacturing index shows growth but warning signs persist

-The Institute for Supply Management reported today manufacturing activity in July was basically flat compared to June.
+The Institute of Supply Management has reported that manufacturing activity in July was basically flat compared to June.

-The index the ISM uses to measure the manufacturing sector, or PMI, was 55.5 percent in July, which is down from 56.2 percent in June, 59.7 percent in May, and 60.4 percent in April.
+The index the ISM uses to measure the manufacturing sector, or PMI, was 55.5% in July, which is down from 56.2% in June, 59.7% in May, and 60.4% in April.
 Any reading that is 50 or better represents economic growth.
 July represents the 12th consecutive month that the PMI is more than 50, coupled with the overall economy on a growth track for 15 straight months.

 Norbert J. Ore, chair of the ISM’s Manufacturing Business Survey Committee said in a statement that the manufacturing sector continued to grow during July but at a slightly slower rate than June.

-“Employment [58.6 in July compared to 57.8 percent in June] , supplier deliveries [58.3 percent in July compared to 57.3 percent in June] and inventories [50.2 percent in July compared to 45.8 percent in June] improved during the month and reduced the impact of a month-over-month deceleration in new orders [53.5 percent in July compared to 58.5 percent in June] and production 57.0 percent in July compared to 61.4 percent in June],” said Ore.
+“Employment [58.6% in July compared to 57.8% in June] , supplier deliveries [58.3% in July compared to 57.3% in June] and inventories [50.2% in July compared to 45.8% in June] improved during the month and reduced the impact of a month-over-month deceleration in new orders [53.5% in July compared to 58.5% in June] and production [57.0% in July compared to 61.4% in June],” said Ore.
 “July marks 12 consecutive months of growth in manufacturing, and indications are that demand is still quite strong in 10 of 18 industries.
 The prices that manufacturers paid for their inputs were slightly higher but stable, with only a few items on the short supply list.”

 Even though the PMI has been down for three straight months, Ore explained that overall the manufacturing sector is relatively healthy and not hindering the economy, despite signs of economic stagnation in recent weeks.